mustafamotiwala90/ChessDrawer/README.md

 To access the navigation drawer just pull the screen from the edge of the left-hand-side of the screen or tap on the icon on the action bar.
 The chess game is not complete and uses android's drag and drop features for the movement.

+Update :

+Added a widget for the game .
+Just add the widget on the home screen and it will show you the list of moves.
+Added the database feature to the project.
+All the moves are getting saved to a particular database.
+Used a new ORM mapper called ActiveAndroid as a database manager.
+More info at : https://github.com/pardom/ActiveAndroid